andrewnguyeninovex/Inovex_Styling/README.md

 // NOT OKAY
 useEffect(()=> {
     setMyDoor(props.openDoor);
+},[props])
-},[props]) // React will warn you to add a "props" dependency but it is better to include the specific use of the prop.
+// React will warn you to add a "props" dependency but it is better to include the specific use of the prop.
+// It is even better to use destructuring as you're only passing props you need for your child components.
 ```

 ## CSS Guide